SOCIAL WORK (SW)

 Planned field experience in which the student is placed in a community service agency for a minimum of 32 hours a week, working under the joint instruction of the agency and the School of Social Work.
 For senior social work majors only.
 Offered in the fall semester only.

 An opportunity for individual students or groups of students to assume liberal responsibility for developing their own learning objectives in conjunction with a faculty member who has expertise in the area, and for pursuing these objectives in relation to a social welfare program or function.
-By permission of the instructor and associate dean.
-Permission must be obtained before registration.
+By permission of the instructor, program chair, and associate dean.
+Permission must be obtained during the preceding semester.